 - The Chicago Dental Society

-When she’s away from the office, Dr. Furusho enjoys riding her bicycle, baking, and spending time with her family.
+When she’s away from the office, Dr. Furusho enjoys exercising, running, baking, scrapbooking, and spending time with her family.